How satisfied are you with your job?

 (London School of Business & Finance)

-Almost 50% of employees in the UK would consider a change of career.
+Almost 50% of the UK labour force would consider a change of career.
 Career satisfaction statistics show that young people aged between 18 and 34 are most likely to change jobs, with 66% open to taking a different direction.

 It may have come as a surprise to you, but only two-thirds of UK employees are happy with their jobs.